Manuel S. Enverga University Foundation

-Manuel S. Enverga University Foundation (MSEUF), also known as Enverga University, is a private, non-sectarian university, which is situated mainly in Lucena, Quezon.
-It has satellite campuses in Candelaria, Catanauan, Sampaloc, San Antonio, and Calauag which are located in the province of Quezon, Philippines.
-The university is named after to its founder, Atty.
-Manuel S. Enverga.
-Enverga University also has the second highest number of accredited academic college degrees/programs offered in the whole Southern Tagalog Region, behind University of the Philippines Los Banos.
+Manuel S. Enverga University Foundation (MSEUF), also known as Enverga University (EU), is a private, non-sectarian university situated in Lucena, Quezon, Philippines.
+The university is named after its founder, Dr. Manuel Sarmiento Enverga.

+MSEUF has the second highest number of accredited academic college degrees/programs offered in the whole Southern Tagalog Region, behind University of the Philippines Los Banos.

+The university also has satellite campuses in Candelaria, Catanauan, Sampaloc, San Antonio, and Calauag — all of which are located within the Philippines.

-History
+History and Foundation

 Luzonian Colleges

 The Manuel S. Enverga University Foundation was built after World War II.
 The debilitating aftermath of the war brought education to a halt.
 The economic dislocation that ensued left many young people of school age with little chance of getting an education.
 Parents from many parts of Quezon Province had to mortgage their lands or sell their last carabao to send their children to college in Manila.
-The situation presented both a challenge and an opportunity to a group of pioneering and vision-driven individuals led by Dr. Manuel S. Enverga who founded the Luzonian Colleges on January 14, 1947 to give needy students access to higher education.
+The situation presented both a challenge and an opportunity to a group of pioneering and vision-driven individuals led by Dr. Manuel S. Enverga who founded the Luzonian Colleges on January 14, 1947, to give needy students access to higher education.

 The Securities and Exchange Commission granted Luzonian Colleges its charter on February 11, 1947.
 A little more than a month later, the Bureau of Private Schools issued a government permit for the school to open in April 1947.

 In the summer of 1947, 102 students, mostly youthful war veterans, enrolled in the two-year Associate in Arts program in the College of Liberal Arts, the first college to be established.
-The secretarial course opened on May 2, 1947 even as the young college obtained official permission to open the secondary school and the education programs in June 1947.
+The secretarial course opened on May 2, 1947, even as the young college obtained official permission to open the secondary school and the education programs in June 1947.
 Meanwhile, in 1948 heeding the clamor of the citizens of Sampaloc, Quezon, a high school was put up in that town.

 Barely two years after, the College of Law opened to serve the needs of Associate in Arts graduates who wanted to take up law at nighttime.
 The complete commerce program was given the authority to open on October 5, 1949.
 The year 1950 saw the opening of a satellite campus in Catanauan, Quezon.
 The Institute of Graduate Studies and Research and the College of Engineering opened in 1955, giving Luzonian students more varied career choices.
 The San Antonio, Quezon campus was set up on June 22, 1959.
 In 1960, the school started to offer technical courses and two years later, the College of Architecture, became a fully independent academic program from the College of Engineering.